CHELAR: Corpus of Historical English Law Reports 1535-1999, version 2

 Biber, Douglas & Bethany Gray.
 2019.
 "Are law reports an ‘agile’ or an ‘uptight’ register?
 Tracking patterns of historical change in the use of colloquial and complexity features".
 In Corpus-based research on variation in English legal discourse, ed. by Teresa Fanego & Paula Rodríguez-Puente.
 Amsterdam & Philadelphia: John Benjamins, pp. 147-170.

 Rodríguez-Puente, Paula.
 2019.
 "Interpersonality in legal written discourse: A diachronic analysis of personal pronouns in law reports, 1535-present".
 In Corpus-based research on variation in English legal discourse, ed. by Teresa Fanego & Paula Rodríguez-Puente.
 Amsterdam & Philadelphia: John Benjamins, pp. 171-199.

 The workshop "Advances in Corpora of Legal English: Investigating variation in legal discourse" was organised in the context of ICAME 38 (Annual Conference of the International Computer Archive of Modern and Medieval English), Charles University in Prague, 24 May 2017.

 Workshop convenors: Teresa Fanego & Paula Rodríguez-Puente.

-A peer-reviewed volume stemming from this workshop has now been published.
-Details are as follows:
+A peer-reviewed volume stemming from this workshop has now been published: